 1 teaspoon of raw honey

-1/2 teaspoon of tumeric (to boost circulation and aid in inflammation)
+1/2 teaspoon of fresh or organic ground turmeric (to boost circulation and aid in inflammation)

 Squeeze lemon into 16 ounces of room temperature or ideally, warm filtered water.

 Add ginger and a pinch good quality sea salt like Jacobsen's or Saltverk.
 This mixture can be prepared the night before which does help increase the potency of the ginger, but be sure to warm it up or bring to room temperature before sipping.
 See note below.

 Sip and enjoy daily!
 If you have sensitive tooth enamel be sure to rinse with or drink pure water immediately afterwards.
-Enjoy your coffee or tea 15-20 minutes (or more) after this with a balanced, high-protein breakfast (to help manage blood sugar and inflammation).
+Enjoy your coffee at least 15-20 minutes (or more) after this with a balanced, high-protein breakfast (to help manage blood sugar and inflammation).